ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 ### My script works and is shown in "Explore Possibilities," but my test mints are not showing.
 The console is showing many NextJs script errors.
 Any suggestions?
 Could it be my script's fault?

-Your script has to work to be the correct version of the limited dependencies accepted by the platform.
-Learn more here: https://docs.artblocks.io/creator-docs/creator-onboarding/readme/#limited-dependencies
+Your script must be the same version of the [limited dependencies](https://docs.artblocks.io/creator-docs/creator-onboarding/readme/#limited-dependencies) accepted by the platform.

 Consider using this starter template, which gives you an environment similar to Art Blocks: https://github.com/ArtBlocks/artblocks-starter-template

 ### Where do I add my public files in the staging environment (html, CSS)?

-The only thing you add is a script, and you can choose a library that will add the container(canvas) and the script import.
+You only need to submit the prototype script, then you can choose a library in the `script` tab of the `edit project` which will add the container(canvas) and the script import.

-### There is a difference between my thumbnails and the live view.
+### There is a difference between my thumbnails and the live views.

 Randomness becomes deterministic when it's seeded, which is what's happening with the Art Blocks token data and suggested Random class.
 Once initialized, all calls to the random_dec method must remain consistent.
 Resolving anything random before starting to draw is handy in that regard, plus you'll also need to provide that code for the calculateFeatures function.

 If you're getting inconsistent outputs, the first thing would be to ensure there's no any forgotten Math.random() in your code and that your token data looks okay.

-My artwork depends on some deterministic Random function calls, and features depend on it.
+### My artwork depends on some deterministic Random function calls, and features depend on it.
 In the staging environment, the features script is completely separated from the artwork script.
 How can I calculate the features?
 The only solution I can see is to rewrite the random calls in the feature script in the same order they are called in the artwork script.
 Any different, simpler, and safer. approach to suggest me?

 You will rewrite the random calls in the feature script in the same order they are called in the artwork script.
 More info here: https://docs.artblocks.io/creator-docs/creator-onboarding/readme/features/